goabstract/Marketing-for-Engineers/README.md

 * [Do Things that Don't Scale](http://paulgraham.com/ds.html) by Paul Graham.
 He is a co-founder of Y Combinator, computer scientist, investor, and entrepreneur.
 Paul shows how such popular companies as Stripe, Airbnb or Facebook got their first users.
 It's more philosophical read for helping your brain to think in the right direction.
 * [How to Grow Your Startup on a $0 Marketing Budget](https://producthabits.com/how-to-grow-your-startup-on-a-0-marketing-budget/) by Hiten Shah.
 It highlights a bunch of ideas to try.
 * [How Product Hunt Got First 2,000 Users Doing Things That Don’t Scale](https://www.fastcompany.com/3024472/how-we-got-our-first-2000-users-doing-things-that-dont-scale) by amazing [Ryan Hoover](https://twitter.com/rrhoover), co-founder of Product Hunt.
+* [How We Got Our First 100 Paying Customers in 24 Hours](https://www.groovehq.com/blog/startup-first-paying-customers) by Alex Turnbull, Groove founder.
 * [Comment Marketing: How to Earn Benefits from Community Participation](https://moz.com/blog/comment-marketing-how-to-earn-benefits-from-community-participation-whiteboard-friday) by Rand Fishkin.
 You can gain attention to your company via sharing meaningful opinions and thoughts.
 Rand Fishkin made an excellent 9 minutes how-to video on it!
 * [Hacking the Press: Clever Ways to Get Free Press Coverage with Zero Budget](https://www.shopify.com/blog/15973132-hacking-the-press-clever-ways-to-get-free-press-coverage-with-zero-budget) by Tucker Schreiber from Shopify.
 Although the post has some focus on online-shops, it gives a solid overview of getting free press coverage.
 * [Referral Marketing](https://www.referralsaasquatch.com/comprehensive-referral-marketing-guide/) and [Mobile Referral Marketing](https://www.referralsaasquatch.com/ultimate-guide-to-mobile-referral-marketing/) can work perfect!
 For inspiration check these [51 Best Referral Program Examples of 2016](https://www.referralsaasquatch.com/ultimate-guide-to-mobile-referral-marketing/).
 These exellent posts were prepared by Brandon Gains.